deathtothecorporation/plunder-docs/overview/overview.md

 "Do you expect me to somehow write entire programs using that weird data structure?"

 No. You've (hopefully) gotten used to thinking about this system as a database engine, but now we're going to show you that it's also a virtual machine and a **language platform**.
-One language that is built on this platform is called Sire.

 ### Sire

-Sire is a sort of Lispy-Haskell whose purpose is to provide an ergonomic experience sitting between a programmer's goals and the resulting PLAN that achieves these goals (We'll get into programming with [Sire itself](sire/intro.md) a little later).
+Sire is a sort of Lispy-Haskell whose purpose is to provide an ergonomic experience sitting between a programmer's goals and the resulting PLAN that achieves these goals (We'll get into [programming with Sire itself](sire/intro.md) a little later).
 Sire compiles _itself_ to the PLAN data model we saw above.

 Below is the entire PLAN specification.
 Remember, PLAN is basically just the lambda calculus but without an implicit environment.
 Don't get scared off or try to understand it just yet (or even _ever_, if you so choose), we're just showing off that it can fit on one page: